Contact Information Contact Information

 - Places- Two new Kitchen Community Learning Gardens were proposed at Lincoln Middle School and Poudre High School.
-The Learning Garden at Irish Elementary (construction planned for fall 2017) was included as match.
+The Learning Garden at Irish Elementary was included as match.
 Status: The gardens were installed by Big Green (formerly The Kitchen).

 - Programs- A comprehensive sequence of outdoor and environmental education programming, beginning in early childhood through grade 12 was proposed for in-school, after-school, and during the summer.
 Two new positions would coordinate the programs, one focused on in-school, one focused on a new outdoor club at the Boys & Girls Club.
 Also included was a gear library and teacher training.
-Teacher training 2018 will be implemented thanks to funding from a New Belgium Brewery Environmental Education grant.
+Status: Teacher training in 2018 was implemented thanks to funding from a New Belgium Brewery Environmental Education grant, and in 2019 several partners hosted a Teacher Institute course.
+A new group, Northern Colorado BEETS (Building Environmental Education Together) is meeting to "cultivate a network of Northern Colorado educators who collaborate, support, and provide resources to increase student access to impactful and effective environmental education."

 The goal of Project Outdoors was to understand the specific barriers youth and families experience to connecting to the outdoors, identify strategies to address the disconnect, and empower youth and the community to be part of a collective to solve it.
 The planning process is complete and an Implementation Grant application has been submitted to make the vision come to life.